Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding

-ViDoRAG~\citep{wang2025vidorag} introduces an iterative agent workflow in which agents are responsible for exploration, summarization, and reflection, thereby enhancing multimodal retrieval and reasoning across visually rich documents.
-In comparison, HM-RAG~\citep{liu2025hm} designs a hierarchical multi-agent architecture composed of a Decomposition Agent for query rewriting and context augmentation, modality-specific Retrieval Agents for parallel evidence collection from diverse sources, and a Decision Agent that integrates results through consistency voting and refinement.
-Extending this agent-based paradigm into the medical domain, Patho-AgenticRAG~\citep{zhang2025patho} employs agents capable of task decomposition and multi-turn search interactions, enabling accurate retrieval of joint text–image evidence from pathology textbooks while mitigating hallucinations in diagnostic reasoning.
-Taken together, these frameworks exemplify how specialized agent designs, ranging from iterative reasoning to hierarchical orchestration and domain-tailored search, advance the fine-grained retrieval and reasoning capabilities of multimodal RAG systems.
+ViDoRAG~\citep{wang2025vidorag} introduces an iterative agent workflow in which agents perform exploration, summarization, and reflection, improving multimodal retrieval and reasoning over visually rich documents.
+HM-RAG~\citep{liu2025hm} further extends this idea with a hierarchical multi-agent architecture, combining query decomposition, modality-specific parallel retrieval, and a decision agent that aggregates evidence through consistency voting and refinement.
+Adapting agentic RAG to the medical domain, Patho-AgenticRAG~\citep{zhang2025patho} enables task decomposition and multi-turn search to retrieve aligned text–image evidence from pathology textbooks while reducing diagnostic hallucinations.
+Along similar lines, HEAR~\citep{chen2025hear} and SLEUTH~\citep{liu2025resolving} focus on improving long-document understanding by coupling VLM-based parsing with closed-loop or coarse-to-fine agent reasoning, allowing cross-modal inconsistencies to be corrected and salient evidence to be distilled into compact contexts.
+Overall, these approaches demonstrate how diverse agent designs enhance fine-grained retrieval and reasoning in multimodal RAG systems.